Make An Offer FAQ

 Fees & Costs

-Our referral fee is 5% of the accepted yacht fee.
-This is captured from the client’s pre-authorised deposit when you accept an offer – there’s no additional charge to you.
+If your yacht is a Managed Listing, Charter Index’s referral fee is 5% of the accepted yacht fee.
+This is captured directly from the client’s pre-authorised deposit when you accept an offer.
+There is no additional charge to you.

 The offer amount covers the base charter fee only – the hire cost of the yacht in full working order with marine insurance and crew.
 APA, taxes, and any additional expenses are handled separately between you and the client once the charter proceeds to contract.